Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Introduction

 Andersen, Dahl, and Vandenberghe~\cite{andersen2010implementation} describe an interior-point method that exploits the same chordal sparsity structure that underlies clique tree conversion, with a per-iteration cost of $O(\omega^{3}nm+\omega m^{2}n+m^{3})$ time.
 The algorithm solves instances of (\ref{eq:SDP}) with a small number of constraints $m=O(1)$ in near-linear $O(\omega^{3}n^{1.5}\log(1/\epsilon))$ time.
 However, substituting $m\le\omega n$ yields a general time complexity figure of $O(\omega^{3}n^{3.5}\log(1/\epsilon))$, which is comparable to the cubic time complexity of a direct interior-point solution of (\ref{eq:SDP}).

-In this paper, we show that off-the-shelf interior-point methods can be modified to exploit the structure of clique tree conversion, by forcing a specific choice of fill-reducing permutation.
+In this paper, we show that off-the-shelf interior-point methods can be modified to exploit the structure of clique tree conversion, by forcing a specific choice of fill-reducing permutation in factorizing the normal equation.
 For partially separable semidefinite programs, the resulting modified solver achieves a \emph{guaranteed} per-iteration cost of $O(\omega^{6}n)$ time and $O(\omega^{4}n)$ memory on the dualized version of the clique tree conversion.

+Our complexity guarantees are independent of the actual algorithm used to factorize the normal equation.
+Most off-the-shelf interior-point methods use a standard implementation of the multifrontal method~\cite{duff1983multifrontal,liu1992multifrontal}, but further efficiency can be gained by adopting a parallel and/or distributed implementation.
+For example, the interior-point method of Khoshfetrat Pakazad et al.~\cite{khoshfetrat2017distributed,pakazad2017distributed} factorizes the normal equation using a message passing algorithm, which can be understood as a distributed implementation of the multifrontal method.
+Of course, distributed algorithms are most efficient when the workload is evenly distributed, and when communication is minimized.
+It remains an important future work to understand these issues in the context of the sparsity patterns analyzed within this paper.

+Finally, a reviewer noted that if the original problem (\ref{eq:SDP}) has a low-rank solution, then the interior-point method iterates approach a low-dimensional face of the semidefinite cone, which could present conditioning issues.
+In contrast, the clique tree conversion might expect solutions strictly in the interior of the semidefinite cone, which may be better conditioned.
+It remains an interesting future direction to understand the relationship in complementarity, uniqueness, and conditioning~\cite{alizadeh1997complementarity} between (\ref{eq:SDP}) and its clique tree conversion.